Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

 \subsection{Solving the inference problem using statistical physics}

-Our aim is to reconstruct the patterns $\mX^*$ that were used to create the connectivity matrix $\mJ$ of a Hopfield network using the learning rule~\eqref{eq:learning-rule}.
+Our aim is to reconstruct the patterns $\mX^*$ that were used to create the connectivity matrix $\mJ$ of a Hopfield network using the connectivity structure~\eqref{eq:J}.
 We will call the patterns $\mX^*$ the ground truth of the problem.
-Since the learning rule is stochastic, we formulate the pattern reconstruction as a probabilistic inference problem: given a noisy observation $\mJ$ of the symmetric low-rank matrix $\mW \sim \mX \mX^\top$ through a noisy output channel corresponding to the learning rule~\eqref{eq:learning-rule}, what is $\mX$?
-The output channel corresponding to the learning rule~\eqref{eq:learning-rule} is characterised by the conditional probability distribution
+Since the connectivity structure is stochastic, we formulate the pattern reconstruction as a probabilistic inference problem.
+We interpret the connectivity matrix of the network $\mJ$ as a noisy observation of the symmetric low-rank matrix $\mW \sim \mX^* (\mX^*)^\top$, which was distorted by the transformation given by the rule~\eqref{eq:J}.
+We can characterise the conditional probability distribution of a weight $\emJ_{ij}$ given $\emW_{ij}$ as

-Reconstructing low-rank matrices from noisy observations is a generic inference problem that appears in a lot of different applications, such as robust~\cite{Wright2009} and sparse~\cite{Zou2006,Deshpande2014,Lesieur2015b} PCA, Gaussian mixture clustering~\cite{Matsushita2013}, and community detection in dense networks~\cite{Fortunato2010a,Decelle2011a}, to name but a few.
+Reconstructing low-rank matrices from such noisy, distorted observations is a generic inference problem that appears in a lot of different applications, such as robust~\cite{Wright2009} and sparse~\cite{Zou2006, Deshpande2014, Lesieur2015b} PCA, Gaussian mixture clustering~\cite{Matsushita2013}, and community detection in dense networks~\cite{Fortunato2010a,Decelle2011a}, to name but a few.
+Low-rank matrices have also been used extensively in neuroscience to model recurrent connectivity~\cite{mastrogiuseppe2018linking, schuessler2020interplay, sussillo2009generating, logiaco2021thalamic}.
+The advantage of a Bayesian approach in all these problems is that they allow for a principled and transparent integration of knowledge about the problem into the inference process, for example through the choice of prior distribution and output channel.
+In the following, we will assume that we know the hyper-parameters $\nu$ and $\tau$ that were used to generate the connectivity matrix $\mJ$.
+Expectation maximisation and related techniques seem natural candidates to extend our approach to cases where we would need to learn these hyper-parameters (see \emph{Discussion}).